My Three Editing Styles | Raasch Photography

 Then I fell in love with film and the history of photography.
 I started collecting old photo books, experimenting with mist filters, and getting drawn into the slower, more intentional process of shooting film and all its imperfections.
 Somewhere in that journey, I realized my older look didn't feel like me anymore.
 I still wanted to shoot digital with the gear I'd invested in, but I wanted my work to reflect how I was growing as an artist and a person.
 I wanted your photos to look true to life so they instantly bring you back to that moment, while also elevating those moments with a touch of beauty and character only the camera can create.
 Authentic, beautiful, and timeless.

 This past year of refining has shown me it's less about the presets and more about how I see and capture things.
 As a drummer and musician, it reminds me of genres of music.
 No matter what genre a well-known drummer is playing, it still sounds like them when they sit down behind the kit.
-Cameras, lenses, and tools will keep changing, but what makes a photographer unique is their eye, perspective, personality, and the experience they create with you.
+Cameras, lenses, and tools will keep changing, but what makes a photographer unique is their eye, perspective, personality, and the experience they create for you.

 Here's what each one actually looks and feels like.